norahellstadius/AC215_MOMA_LISA/README.md

 ### Step 3: Build a Model Using the Image on GCR:

-   Use the `gcloud` CLI to build a model using the Docker image you've pushed to GCR:
+   In terminal use the `gcloud` CLI to build a model using the Docker image you've pushed to GCR:

    ```bash
    gcloud beta ai models upload \